hagleitn/nun-radio/README.md

 Saving the current trim is done by holding the joystick full left and hitting both C and Z.

+#### Dual rates

+You can switch between high and low rates by pressing both Z and C button simultaneously in flight while the stick is not at an extreme (e.g.: center position).
+A high pitched tone will indicate high rates are active, a low pitched tone indicates the low rates are active.

 #### Model Selection

 You can choose pre-programmed models by holding the joystick full up or down and hitting both C and Z. This will page through all available models.